BrunoBoehm/code-notes/Rails.md

   <%= submit_tag "Create Person" %>
 <% end %>
 ```
-The second argument to `text_field_tag`, as with most form tag helpers, is the "default" value.
+The second argument to `text_field_tag`, as with most form tag helpers, is the "default" value (it will be `nil` at first, since we've only instantiated the object with no value, and will display the input values if `render :new` is called upon an error).
 Here's what it changes in the HTML form:
 ```html
 Name: <input type="text" name="name" id="name" /><br>
 Email: <input type="text" name="email" id="email" />